oracle/terraform-provider-oci/website/docs/d/data_safe_user_assessment_comparison.html.markdown

 # Data Source: oci_data_safe_user_assessment_comparison
 This data source provides details about a specific User Assessment Comparison resource in Oracle Cloud Infrastructure Data Safe service.

-Gets the details of the comparison report for the user assessments submitted for comparison.
+Gets the details of the comparison report for the user assessments provided.

 ## Example Usage